-- Completion of a relevant master's degree or progress towards completing one. - Research capacity commensurate with opportunity, as demonstrated by a written outputs and participation in collaborative research projects. - A broad understanding of key challenges confronted by cities today and key actors in the built environment. - Excellent English language written and verbal communication skills including the ability to draft communications and reports, and to convey complex information in a manner that is clear, concise and accessible to a broad audience. - High-level interpersonal and communication skills, including demonstrated capacity to work with collaboratively in a team, and work independently, to prioritise workload.
+- Completion of a bachelor's degree or progress towards completing master's degree (e.g. urban studies/planning, geography, health (urban, child, public), business studies, development studies). - Experience in writing reports and/or other forms of accessible research materials, especially by using tools from the Adobe Suite and other graphical design programs. - Experience in event organisation and other basic administrative tasks (e.g. budgeting, project planning, team coordination) - A broad understanding of key challenges for city leaders today and key actors working internationally with cities. - Excellent English language written and verbal communication skills including the ability to draft communications and reports, and to convey complex information in a manner that is clear, concise and accessible to a broad audience. - High-level project management interpersonal and communication skills, including demonstrated capacity to work with collaboratively in a team, and work independently, to prioritise workload.